InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 #      yx.txfee <= yx.ntoken::payfee            {"payer":"d1","token":{"amount":"1000.0000 DKRW","issuer":"d1"}}
 ```

-## transfer, wptransfer : transfer the native token regardless of the system depository
+## transfer

-### transfer action
+Transfer the native token regardless of the system depository
 * The native token issued by any system depositories can be transferred.
 ```
 cleos push action yx.ntoken transfer '{"from":"user1","to":"user2","amount":"10000.0000 DKRW","memo":"my memo"}' -p user1